NightClover-code/mini-reddit/README.md

 yarn install
 ```

 Add Environment Variables

 Check out the env variables in the `.env.example` file.

+Make sure you name your env file `.env.local`

-`DATABASE_URL` is a connection string to a local PostgreSQL database, I run mine using Docker.
+- `DATABASE_URL` is a connection string to a local PostgreSQL database, I run mine using Docker.

-`GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` can be acquired by creating a new GitHub application through: https://github.com/settings/applications/new.
+- `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` can be acquired by creating a new GitHub application through: https://github.com/settings/applications/new.

-`AUTH_SECRET` is a random string.
+- `AUTH_SECRET` is a random string.

 Start the server

 ```bash
 yarn dev
 ```